kraftaa/kraftaa.github.io/_posts/2025-2-28-postgres.md

 It enforces type safety when reading data from the database.

-It validates data before serialization to Parquet
+It validates data before serialization to Parquet.

 The compiler makes sure we handle all potential type mismatches, null values, and conversion errors.
-You can't get this level of safety with dynamically typed languages.
+We can't get this level of safety with dynamically typed languages.

+By explicitly defining types and leveraging Rust’s strict compiler checks, we ensure data integrity before our ETL even runs.

 **<span id="performance-rust">3.3 Performance Considerations</span>**

-Rust isn't just safe; it's blazing fast.
-We're dealing with large datasets, and Rust's performance is hard to beat for data processing tasks.
-Plus, it lets us create small executables with minimal memory overhead, which is perfect for cloud environments.
+Rust isn’t just safe—it’s blazing fast.
+With large datasets, Rust’s performance is hard to beat for ETL workloads.
+It also produces small executables with minimal memory overhead, making it ideal for cloud deployments.

-Our ETL workloads process millions of records every day, and Rust gives us several performance advantages:
+Our ETL processes millions of records daily, and Rust gives us several key advantages:

-_Low Memory Overhead_: No garbage collection means predictable memory usage patterns.
+_Low Memory Overhead_: No garbage collection means predictable and efficient memory usage.

-_CPU Efficiency_: Batch processing is CPU-intensive, and Rust's zero-cost abstractions mean we can process more data with fewer compute resources.
+_CPU Efficiency_: Rust’s zero-cost abstractions allow us to process more data with fewer compute resources.

-_Small Binaries_: Our compiled ETL applications are typically under 250MB, which makes deployment and scaling quick and efficient.
+_Small Binaries_: Our compiled ETL applications stay under 250MB, making deployments and scaling efficient.

-When we're processing time-sensitive data, these performance benefits translate directly to the fresher data for analysis and decision-making.
+When dealing with time-sensitive data, these optimizations directly translate to fresher insights for decision-making.

 **<span id="challenges-rust">3.4 The Challenges of Working with Rust</span>**

-Working with Rust came with its own set of challenges anyone considering a similar approach should know about.

-Getting comfortable with its ownership and borrowing rules took some serious learning.
-Handling large data structures, managing memory efficiently and wrangling concurrency was sometimes tricky and challenging.
-But in the end, the performance and safety we got made those hardships worth it.

-Some specific expected pain points:

-_Steep Learning Curve_: It took our team months to fully wrap our heads around how to handle most types and the huge tables.

-_Limited Library Ecosystem_: While growing fast, Rust's ecosystem for data processing wasn't as mature as Python's or Java's when we started.

-_Compile Times_: Large Rust projects can be slow to compile, which hurt developer productivity.
-It also required different packages installation while running locally on Macos vs Kubernetes ubuntu pod.

-_Collaboration Challenges_: Finding engineers within the team with Rust experience is harder than finding engineers who know Python or Java.

-We're still convinced Rust was the right choice for us.
-The benefits in production have far outweighed the development difficulties.
+Rust’s ownership model, borrowing rules, and strict type system introduced an initial learning curve.
+Managing large datasets efficiently required deep familiarity with Rust’s concurrency model.

+We also faced challenges in:

+_Long compile times_ impacting iteration speed.

+_Dependency management_ across macOS (local) and Kubernetes (Ubuntu-based) environments.

+_Smaller ecosystem_ compared to Python and Java, requiring more custom solutions.

+For a detailed breakdown of the operational complexities, including Diesel ORM’s schema handling and ETL challenges, see Section [8.2](#rust-versions) and [8.3](#orm-proc-cons).
 **<span id="etl">4.
 A Homemade Cloud-Native ETL Pipeline</span>**

 Here what we had in mind for our ETL pipeline: